CauldronDevelopmentLLC/CAMotics/Building_In_Windows.md

 Python is needed to run SCons.
 You can find binaries here: https://www.python.org/downloads/windows/  You should download and install the latest Python 2.

 # SCons
 Download and install the lastest SCons from here: http://www.scons.org/download.php.
 It is not recommend that you build SCons from source.
+After installing add SCons to the PATH.
+SCons installs to the Python ```Scripts``` directory.

+    set PATH=%PATH%;C:\Python27\Scripts

 # Boost
 It is not actually necessary to build Boost yourself.
 If you download, unpack and set the environment variable ```BOOST_SOURCE``` C! will build the parts of boost that it needs automatically.
 You can find the latest version here: http://www.boost.org/users/download/#live